 - Mix well, press Pressure Cooker setting again, seal the lid for 30 min.

 - Vent the air out.
 (By now your daal should be very soft.)

-- Mix well, press the sauté setting and let it cook openly until the water dries out fully.
+- Let it cook openly until the water dries out fully.
 This process will take 15-30 minutes depends on how much water you have remaining in the pot.
-(While you're drying out the water don't leave your IP unattended, you have to keep on mixing so it wont burn from the bottom.)
+(While you're drying out the water don't leave your pot unattended, you have to keep on mixing every 4-6 minutes so it wont burn from the bottom.)

 - Let it cool down for 60 minutes.

 - Take out the whole spices that you come across like cinnamon, black cardamom, green cardamom, and etc.

 - Combine everything by hand after it cools down, get a wooden smasher or by hand and smash everything well.

 - Mix in cilantro, green peppers, ginger minced and mix in with the dry beef dal mixture by hand.